 CHAPTER l-PURPOSE

 SEC.
 1.01.
+BASIS OF AUTHORITY.
+Ordinance 2016 – 2 dated 2/16/2017; Ordinance 2019-1 dated 5/16/19.

+SEC.
+1.02.
 PURPOSE AND POLICY.
 This article sets forth the standards, processes and fees associated with open space maintenance services.
 The District desires to encourage the long term maintenance of undeveloped or recreational land under District ownership where the maintenance is either required by Humboldt County or requested by residents of a specific area.
 This article is intended to implement the provisions of the Landscaping and Lighting Act of 1972 (Streets and Highway Code Section 22500 et seq.) herein referred to as the "Act."

 CHAPTER 2. -RECREATION AND PARK SYSTEM-WIDE REGULATIONS